Investing term

 Anyone who owns a share.
 The company communicates corporate actions to you because of this.

 A shareholder is anyone who owns shares in a company, and therefore owns a proportional slice of its profits and assets.
-Ownership comes with rights — to dividends, to vote on certain matters, and to participate in corporate actions — and the company communicates with you precisely because you're on its register.
-Owning a stock makes you a part-owner of a real business, not just a ticker.
+Buy a single share and you're a part-owner of a real business, not just a name on a screen — however tiny your slice.

 For example